mfelleisen/Santorini/Code/README.md

 ## Running a Full-fledged Santorini Gaming Framework

 This directory implements a distributed Santorini gaming framework, both the client and the server side.
-The _Remote_ directory provides
+The _Remote_ directory provides the

-- the `server` and
+- `server` and
-- the `client` programs
+- `client`

-plus some remote-proxy components for turning the monolithic version into a distributed one.
+programs plus some remote-proxy components for turning the monolithic version into a distributed one.

 The server waits for a certain number of seconds to sign up a (minimum) number of remote players.
 Once there are enough players, the server